Extended mean field control: a global numerical solution via finite-dimensional approximation: Numerical experiments

 \subsection{Acknowledgments}

-The authors acknowledge financial support under the National Recovery and Resilience Plan (NRRP): \\ {Mission 4, Component 2, Investment 1.1, Call for tender No. 1409 published on 14.9.2022 by the Italian Ministry of University and Research (MUR), funded by the European Union – NextGenerationEU – Project Title: Probabilistic Methods for Energy Transition – CUP G53D23006840001 - Grant Assignment Decree No. 1379 adopted on 01/09/2023 by MUR}. \\ Jonathan Tam is also supported by the G-Research research grant.
+The authors acknowledge financial support under the National Recovery and Resilience Plan (NRRP): Probabilistic Methods for Energy Transition – CUP G53D23006840001 - Grant Assignment Decree No. 1379 adopted on 01/09/2023 by MUR.
+Jonathan Tam is also supported by the G-Research research grant.